athackst/athackst.github.io/_articles/aws-deepracer-2-software.md

 When it asks you for a password, enter the one you created on the webpage.

-> Note: this password is different from the default password to log into the DeepRacer console webpage.
+> :pencil: **Note** this password is different from the default password to log into the DeepRacer console webpage.

 Now you can start exploring the software that's running